PKUblink/PKUblink.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Page-Geilker 实验"
 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about the Page-Geilker experiment and quantum gravity.
+And it was written in Chinese.'
-date: 2009-10-01
+date: 2024-11
 venue: 'Journal 1'
 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'